merioye/Nest-Typescript-Starter/README.md

 - **Prettier**: An opinionated code formatter.
 - **Nestjs-i18n**: Internationalization framework for Nestjs
 - **PM2**: A production process manager for Node.js applications.
+- **Docker**: A platform designed to help developers build, share, and run container applications.

 ## ⚙️ Setup Instructions